KramyQ/Star-Wars-App/README.md

 Don't forget to put your universe.db of choice in the root folder of the exe.

 # Algorithme
+The thoroughly commented version of the algo is in the backend server
 # BFS
 I am using a BFS(Breadth First Search) Solution
 ## Pros: